yyang44/entering_auto_insurance/README.md

 >
 > Presented By: Brenna Yin, Yijun Yang
 >
-> Power Point Versition of this report could be found under the same repo.
+> Less words versition of this report could be found under the same repo.
 (Car Insurance.pdf)

 ## Table of Contents
 1. [Backstory](#1-backstory)